chef/chef-client-docs/content/install.md

 1. Download the Chef Infra Client migration tool.

-    To install the migration tool, first download the migration tool package from the URL provided by Chef using Wget or curl.
+    The migration tool is available in zipped tar format from a pre-signed URL from an S3 bucket and is available for 90 days from November 26, 2024.

     Using curl: